 We are excited to share that California’s first intergenerational park started construction in March of 2019, and that demolition and underground construction have been successfully completed.
-Golden Age Park’s ribbon cutting event is expected to take place in late summer of 2019.
+Golden Age Park’s ribbon cutting event is expected to take place in the fall of 2019.

 mAYBERRY SKATE PARK - 13201 E. Meyer Road, Whittier